 California Penal Code Section 17235 provides the legal definition of a switchblade: a pocketknife with a blade of 2 or more inches that can be released by

 - a flip of the wrist, or

 - another mechanical device.

 Specifically, if a switchblade has a blade two inches or more in length, it is a crime to:

 - Possess the knife in the passenger’s or driver’s area of any motor vehicle in any public place or place open to the public,

 - Carry the switchblade upon your person, or

 - Sell, offer or expose for sale, or loan, transfer, or give the knife to anyone else.1

-Unlike some other knives, which may be carried on your person if closed or if openly worn, switchblades may not be carried at all, even if the blade is not exposed.2 In other words, there is no “open-carry” exception to the switchblade laws.
+Unlike some other knives, which may be carried on your person if closed or if openly worn, switchblades may not be carried at all – even if the blade is not exposed.2 In other words, there is no “open-carry” exception to the switchblade laws.

-And if you carry a switchblade concealed on your person, you could be charged instead with a violation of Penal Code 21310, which prohibits carrying a concealed “dirk” or “dagger.”3 If you are convicted of carrying a concealed dirk or dagger, you could face up to 3 years in state prison.
+If you carry a switchblade concealed on your person, you could be charged instead with a violation of Penal Code 21310, which prohibits carrying a concealed “dirk” or “dagger.”3 If you are convicted of carrying a concealed dirk or dagger, you could face up to 3 years in state prison.